research-software-directory/research-software-directory/docs/instruction/README.md

 As a rule of thumb, software should be added to the Research Software Directory if

-1. significant NLeSC resources were spent on it

-OR
+1. we can realistically claim (co-)ownership of the software AND

-2. the software could be useful to somebody else,
+2. the software could be useful to somebody else

-but only if

-3. we can realistically claim (co-)ownership of the software.

 Under this definition, the following is not recorded in the Research Software Directory:

-- A simple script that was just meant to wrangle some data unique to a problem we were having (violates 1, 2).
+- A script that was just meant to wrangle some data unique to a problem we were having (violates 2).
-- A contribution to an existing package (violates 3).
+- A contribution to an existing package (violates 1).
-- A package that is very useful but that NLeSC wasn't involved with (violates 3).
+- A package that is very useful but that NLeSC wasn't involved with (violates 1).

 ## How do I add a new ``Software``?